-3. Beyond posting new material, is your agency taking steps to make the posted information more useful to the public, especially to the community of individuals who regularly access your agency's website?
+2. Beyond posting new material, is your agency taking steps to make the posted information more useful to the public, especially to the community of individuals who regularly access your agency's website?

 A majority of CSOSA's FOIA requests are first-party requests or third party requests made on behalf of an individual (approximately 99%), which are not required to be posted online.

-CSOSA currently provides our posted documents in Adobe PDF readable format, and we continuously update our software to make this information available in the most useful format.
-4. If yes, please provide examples of such improvements.
+3. If yes, please provide examples of such improvements.

-5. Please describe the best practices used to improve proactive disclosures and any challenges your agency faces in this area.
+4. Please describe the best practices used to improve proactive disclosures and any challenges your agency faces in this area.